JuliaNvck/CS271_CJ_RAFT/README.md

-# Distributed Transaction Processing System (CS 271: Distributed Systems)
+# Distributed Transaction Processing System (CS 271: Advanced Topics in Distributed Systems)

 This project implements a fault-tolerant distributed transaction processing system for a simple banking application.
 The system uses the Raft protocol for intra-shard transactions and the Two-Phase Commit (2PC) protocol for cross-shard transactions, ensuring consistency and fault tolerance across distributed clusters.